 Another easy way to make a resume with ChatGPT is to use publicly available prompts uploaded to Artificial Intelligence Prompts and Responses Manager (AIPRM), a ChatGPT extension.

-Good AIPRM prompts instruct ChatGPT to follow the commandments of good resume writing so you don’t have to coach ChatGPT, reducing the amount of back-and-forth communication with the chatbot.
+Good AIPRM prompts instruct ChatGPT to follow best principles of resume writing so you don’t have to coach ChatGPT, reducing the amount of back-and-forth communication with the chatbot.

 To get started, first download the AIPRM plug-in for your browser.

 Search for prompts related to “resume.”
 Note that not all the results will be related to resumes the job document.
 So read through the titles and descriptions, and sort by top votes or top views to get a sense of the most applicable, well-liked, and useful prompts.

 Some prompts will ask you to submit an existing resume while others will ask you to answer questions.
 As prompts generate resumes in seconds, try a few to see which one gives you the best resume.
 You can even use prompts with different functions one after the other.
 For example, you can use a prompt to write your resume first, and then use another prompt to get feedback on your resume.

 Don’t forget to edit your ChatGPT resume before submitting it to jobs.
 Employers have reported disqualifying applicants who obviously copy-pasted from ChatGPT, so ensure you review and modify the information before sending companies your resume.
 Even if employers aren’t able to tell you used ChatGPT, editing your resume can increase your chances of getting the job by showing employers you’re genuinely interested in the role.